amazingSurge/jquery-asDropdown/README.md

 Import this libraries:
 * jQuery
-* jquery-dropdown.min.js
+* jquery-asDropdown.min.js

 And CSS:
-* jquery-dropdown.css - desirable if you have not yet connected one
+* jquery-asDropdown.css - desirable if you have not yet connected one

 Create base html element: